How to activate Certum SSL certificate using ACME?

 - hmac: cryptographic key used to sign requests.

 The returned data is ready for use in the ACME client.
-You may check the example instructions for activating the certificate using Certbot.
+You may check the example instruction for activating the certificate using Certbot.